WeMoveEU/wemove-civicrm/README.md

 * git checkout -b civicrm-VERSION.patched
 * git push -u origin civicrm-VERSION.patched
 * \# add patches, look at below...

+# How to add patches to new clean patched branch

+There're several possibilities how to add our custom patches.

+* git checkout civicrm-PREVIOUS-VERSION.patched
+* git fetch, git pull
+* open list of commits of current patched branch
+    * `git log --reverse` on separate console window
+    * copy the list to text editor, will be a checklist what you have to check
+        * replace `commit` with `git cherry-pick`
+    * apply patches starting from the oldest to the newest
+* git checkout civicrm-VERSION.patched
+* git cherry-pick HASH-COMMIT  // choose hash from list of commits from current branch
+    * `git cherry-pick --continue` after fixing known conflicts
+    * `git cherry-pick --abort` in case of conflict (patch could be already merged in VERSION)
+    * `git reset` in case of commit already patched in core

 # How to create new patch